By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 7. Calling yourself names increases your anxieties.

-8. Second guessing decisions will paralyzed you with anxiety.
+8. Second-guessing decisions will paralyze you with anxiety.

 9. Telling yourself that good things will never happen for you feeds the anxiety.

 What you tell yourself over and over your brain believes.
 If you say you can’t your brain will avoid trying.
 If you repeatedly tell yourself things will never get better, they won’t.
 This is a negative affirmation.
 Negative affirmations like positive ones work.
 Try telling yourself that you can do things and good things become possible.